31 Ways to Make More Money in Your Business

 - Create a product bundle.
 Bundle products and services together and offer at a special price.
 Email your list.

 - Add a product offering at the end of your free-gift sign up that is an extension of your gift.
-For example, my Happiness Challenge leads into the Living Your Joy eCourse.
-The living your joy eCourse is offered at the end of the challenge.
+For example, my Mindset Challenge leads into the Master Your Biz Mindset eCourse or the Spirit of Success eCourse.
+The course is offered at the end of the challenge.

-- Add a product offering at the end of your free-gift sign up that is slightly different than your gift.
-For example, 4 Keys to Being Your Best Leadership mp3 leads into the Living Your Joy eCourse offering on the thank you page.
+- Add a product offering on the thank you page of your free-gift sign up that is slightly different than your gift.

 - Add a one on one service to a workshop.
-For example, at the end of Mindset Mastery, I offer three 30 minute one on one sessions for a great value.
+For example, at the end of Mindset Mastery, I offer my Breakthrough Intensive

 - Sell more to current customers.
 Go through your database and study what your people are buying.
 If someone has purchased several eCourses or products, it is time to offer your larger product, mastermind, or one on one exclusive package.